Manitoba Ombudsman releases a report under PHIA about a privacy breach related to MRI servicesReturn to listing

 - identify measures to reduce risks to personal health information and to strengthen privacy practices and compliance with PHIA

-Our review found that the WRHA responded appropriately privacy breach.
+Our review found that the WRHA responded appropriately to the privacy breach.
 Our office was not able to determine the identity of the person(s) who made the unauthorized disclosures to media organizations, nor were we able to determine whether the breach originated within the WRHA.
 However, our review identified several measures that trustees should consider in an effort to minimize the risk of intentional or inadvertent privacy breaches in the case of bulk disclosures of personal health information.
 This investigation report contains our comments on the measures that we believe can strengthen privacy practices and compliance with PHIA.

 The report is available at: